 On the eastern side of Sydney, you’ll find Clovelly Beach.
 You can spot the legendary blue grouper and Spot Bluey as you explore the underwater world.

 On the southern side, Bare Island is waiting for you.
-It has abundant marine life including, colorful corals, sponges, Red Indian fish, and gurnards.
-Besides that, the nearby bays offer a breathtaking spot for snorkeling.
+It has abundant marine life including, colourful corals, sponges, Red Indian fish, and gurnards.
+Besides that, the nearby bays offer a breathtaking spot for snorkelling.
 You can bring your snorkel gear to explore the sparkling underwater.
 The Spirit Feet also gives tours, where you can catch cuttlefish and other large species.